 A public water system is generally defined as a system that provides water for human consumption with 15 or more connections, or regularly serves at least 25 people daily for at least 60 days out of the year.
 California has more than 7,500 public water systems, of which approximately 92 percent serve less than 1,000 connections.
 Small public water systems are often less resilient to natural disasters, such as drought and fire, have more difficulty adjusting to regulatory changes, and may struggle to fund infrastructure maintenance and replacement due to poor economies of scale and lack of staff.
-As a result, the State Water Resources Control Board (State Water Board) supports water partnerships whenever feasible.
+As a result, the State Water Resources Control Board (State Water Board) supports water partnerships whenever feasible, a component of the Safe and Affordable Fund for Equity and Resilience (SAFER) program.
 Water partnerships can take many forms, including: local resource sharing, physical consolidation, managerial consolidation, and full regionalization.

 How Do We Begin?